SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/August_2024/new-ui-sql.md

 ### Variable Declaration and the Target Model SQL Query interface

 We've added the powerful functionality to configure variables directly in a SQL Query for each target model.
 Normally only advanced users would be able to use Jinja or DBT templating with declared variables for their last mile data processing.
-Declared variables are accessible by clicking **configuration** to add the variable of interest (left).
+Declared variables are accessible by clicking **Configuration** to add the variable of interest (left).
 With this release, you can use the variable (along with standard DBT functions) in the target model SQL Query tab (right).

 ![DelcarVars](./img/declare-vars.png)